DavidKaluta/HandcraftediTerm2/README.md

 Implementation of Handcrafted is tweaked for each editor.
 This way, we cater to the specific subtleties of the way that editor uses syntax highlighting.

-## How to install Handcrafted Terminal.app theme
+## How to install Handcrafted iTerm2 theme

 - Double-click on Handcrafted.itermcolors
 - `⌘,` into settings